 Capacity building in Nepal – infectious diseases

-Tribhuvan University Teaching Hospital (TUTH) is a large hospital in Nepal’s capital Kathmandu.
+Tribhuvan University Teaching Hospital (TUTH), an integrated part of Tribuhvan University, is the first hospital and the landmark of medical education in Nepal’s capital Kathmandu.
 The teaching hospital has a great need for modern diagnostic methods.
-The goal of the collaboration is to build up a modern laboratory with molecular biological analysis capacity, share knowledge about genetic technology methods and eventually to establish joint research projects on rotavirus, hepatitis E and hepatitis C virus, in addition to other viral diseases.
-Both hepatitis C and hepatitis E virus are a major problem in the area, and the latter causes many deaths among pregnant women in Nepal.
+The goal of the collaboration is to build a modern laboratory with capacity for molecular biological analysis, sharing knowledge about genetic technology methods and eventually to establish joint research projects on viral infections.
+Rotavirus and the hepatitis C and E viruses are a major problem in the area, with the latter causing many deaths among pregnant women in Nepal.

-The NIPH would like to carry out a practical course in PCR analyses (Polymerase Chain Reaction) at TUTH.
-Currently, the NIPH lacks funding to implement this.
-Additional funding is necessary to establish a molecular biological unit and to build a team of competent researchers so that TUTH staff can carry out their own molecular biological analyses.
+From 2016 the NIPH has lacked funding to continue the capacity building.
+Additional funding is necessary to establish a molecular biological unit and to build a team of competent researchers so that TUTH, WARUN and other related institutional staff can carry out their own molecular biological analyses.